Nataliengieng/LearningSwift/README.md

 # Scrumdinger App

-This app is developed based on the [Apple Developer Tutorials] (https://developer.apple.com/tutorials/app-dev-training).
+This app is developed based on the [Apple Developer Tutorials](https://developer.apple.com/tutorials/app-dev-training).

 ## TroubleShooting